ddungz/self-driving-car/steering-models/community-models/autumn/README.md

 ```

 # Model
-Though other open-source models were tested (VGGNet, ResNet V1), the open-source implementation of NVIDIA’s paper, given the pre-trained model, was able to provide the most promising results given the time constraint.
-Perhaps given more data, the margin of benefit from using a larger model would be greater.
-After cropping the image, it is fed into three 5x5 conv layers with stride 2, followed by two 3x3 conv layers.
+Though other open-source models were tested (VGGNet, ResNet V1), the open-source implementation of NVIDIA’s paper, provided the pre-trained model, was able to provide the most promising results given the time constraint.
+Perhaps given more data and training time, the margin of benefit from using a larger model would be greater.
+After the image is cropped, it is fed into three 5x5 conv layers with stride 2, followed by two 3x3 conv layers.
 This is followed by five fully-connected layers with dropout.
 Batch normalization is added after the activation function, which is recommended versus before the activation function, when using dropout.

 ```
 def weight_variable(shape):